little-tesla/DiscoRedTRX/README.md

 To compile the STM32 UI application follow below steps:
  1. On a Linux host (e.g. Ubuntu, Mint, Debian)
- 2. Download the ARM GCC toolchain and extract it to /home/opt (or update the path to the compiler in makefile)
+ 2. Download the ARM GCC toolchain from https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads and extract it to /home/opt (or update the path to the compiler in makefile)
  3. Checkout this repo
  4. Compile STM32 source code
  5. Download application to STM32 discovery board